Install 12-speed satellite shifters (EW-RS801)

 All three variants are essentially the same unit and differ only in the wire length and mounting clips.

-12-speed Ultegra / Dura-Ace shift levers required
+12-speed GRX / Ultegra / Dura-Ace shift levers required

 These satellite shifters need to be connected to a shift lever.
-Either Ultegra (disc / rim brake) or Dura-Ace (disc / rim brake) shifters will do.
+Either GRX, Ultegra (disc / rim brake) or Dura-Ace (disc / rim brake) shifters will do.

 105_sh_1200x609.jpg